Hollyhock 'Double Apricot'

 Transplanting Double Apricot

 Transplabt into 7cm pots when large enough to handel and grow on in cooler conditions.
-Plant out when established, flower in second summer.
+Plant out when established, choosing a sunny spot in the shelter of a wall.
+Hollyhock flowers in its second summer.